ray-project/ray/doc/source/walkthrough.rst

     obj_ref1 = my_function.remote()
     assert ray.get(obj_ref1) == 1

-    # You can pass an `ObjectRef` as an argument to another Ray remote function.
+    # You can pass an object ref as an argument to another Ray remote function.
     obj_ref2 = function_with_an_argument.remote(obj_ref1)
     assert ray.get(obj_ref2) == 2